-In the upright position, tilt your body forward, slightly bending your knees.
+In a standing position, tilt your body forward, slightly bending your knees.
 Take a deep breath and as you let the air out, 'pull' the abdomen in, as well as the pelvic muscles, holding your breath for as long as you can.

 Exercise 4: Kneeling on the floor

-In the 4-position, release all the air from the lungs and suck the belly in as much as you can and hold your breath for as long as you can.
+In the 4-point position with your hands and knees on the floor, release all the air from the lungs and suck the belly in as much as you can and hold your breath for as long as you can.

-There are other postures that can be adopted while doing this exercise such as in the standing position and on your hands and knees.
 Whenever you do a series of hypopressives you should vary the positions because it is normal for a person to be able to maintain the contraction for longer in one position than in another.
-And the best way to know in which position you hold the contraction most effectively is to test each of them.
+The best way to know which position you can hold the contraction for longer is to test each of them.

 Cautions while doing hypopressive exercises